 Quality and tolerances you can hold us to

-Every order is inspected pre-shipment to AQL 2.5 by an in-house QC team and lab technicians.
-Our rolling 12-month pass rate is 98.5%.
-Inspection happens before the goods leave, not after they reach you.
+Every order is then inspected pre-shipment to AQL 2.5.
+Our rolling 12-month pass rate is 98.5%, and inspection happens before the goods leave, not after they reach you.

 The numbers we build to: fabric weight within ±5% of spec, color within ΔE ≤1.5 of your approved standard, and finished measurements within ±0.5 cm of the size chart.
 Those tolerances are what "matches the approved sample" means in measurable terms.